 GSCA BY-LAWS ARTICLE I

 Section 1.
-There shall only be three types of membership, open to all persons eighteen years of age or older who are members in good standing of the American Kennel Club and subscribe to the objects of this Club.
+There shall be three types of membership, open to all persons eighteen years of age or older who are members in good standing of the American Kennel Club and subscribe to the objects of this Club.

 REGULAR MEMBERSHIP: All persons who are U.S. residents and/or U.S. citizens 18 years of age and older.
 Regular members shall enjoy all the privileges of the Club, including one vote and the ability to hold office if all other requirements are fulfilled.

-HOUSEHOLD MEMBERSHIP: Two (2) persons of the same household, eighteen years of age or older, each of whom comply with the same requirements as that of Regular Membership shall be defined as Household Members.
+HOUSEHOLD MEMBERSHIP: Two (2) persons of the same household, eighteen years of age or older.
 Each shall have one vote and each shall have the ability to hold office if all other requirements are fulfilled.
 However, persons residing in the same household may not concurrently be nominated, elected, or serve as an officer or director.

-INTERNATIONAL MEMBERSHIP: A person 18 years of age or older, who is both not a resident and not a citizen of the United States, but who has interests parallel to those of the GSCA and who desire to subscribe to the Club's publication.
-International Members shall enjoy all privileges except voting or holding office.
+INTERNATIONAL MEMBERSHIP: A person 18 years of age or older, who is not a resident of the United States (or its territories and possessions), but who has interests parallel to those of the GSCA and who desire to subscribe to the Club's publication.
+International Members shall enjoy all privileges except voting and holding office.
 International Members will not count in determining a quorum.

 Section 2.
-Membership shall not exceed $100.00 per year, and shall be payable on or before the 1st day of January of each year.
+Membership dues shall not exceed $100.00 per year, and shall be payable on or before the 1st day of January of each year.
 On or before November 1st, the Membership Chair shall send to each member a statement of dues for the ensuing year.
 No member may vote whose dues are not paid for the current year.
 If the annual dues are not paid by January 31st, it will be considered lapsed.
 The member will need to re-apply, including sponsors to be re-instated.
 The Board of Directors may review the dues once, in even number years.
 If a change in the annual fee is recommended, it cannot be more than $5.00 for individual memberships and $10.00 for household and international.